Grand Turk Lighthouse – Grand Turk

 Common Complaints

 Some visitors mention that the lighthouse itself is small and cannot be climbed.
 Others note that the area can feel windy.
-Even so, the views and peaceful atmosphere make it one of the most memorable stops on the island.
+Even with these small drawbacks, most visitors still say the views alone make this stop worthwhile.

 Final Thoughts